Prag8855/aab/content/guides/berlin-auslanderbehorde-appointment.md

 ### Other solutions

 - **Use the Business Immigration Service** (BIS)
     You can apply for a [work visa](/glossary/Work%20Visa) or a [[Blue Card]] through BIS.
-It's free.
-Your need a bit of help from your employer. - [More information](https://www.businesslocationcenter.de/en/our-services/bis-business-immigration-service)
+Your employer or your relocation service must register for this service.
+It's free. - [More information](https://www.businesslocationcenter.de/en/our-services/bis-business-immigration-service)
 - **Buy an Ausländerbehörde appointment**
     Some services sell *Ausländerbehörde* appointments for around 100€.
 They use scripts and bots to book appointments before other people.
 I will not help you find those services.
 Some of those services are scams.[^22]
 - **Apply in another city**